X-ray Detectors Introduction

 It would be as if you looked at a white lightbulb and, instead of seeing white, saw a red photon, then a blue one, then a yellow one, then perhaps another red, then a green, and so on.
 After you had seen enough photons, you could combine them and say "Ah, I see, it's a white light."

-In addition to determining the energy (or wavelength) of the incoming photons, a good detector also needs to provide precise timing information (so astronomers can create light curves and perform timing analysis) and precise positional information (so astronomers can create an accurate image of the source).
+In addition to determining the energy (or wavelength) of the incoming photons, a good detector also needs to provide precise timing information and precise positional information.
+This information allows astronomers to create light curves, perform timing analysis, and accurate images of the source.
 Timing information is crucial because many X-ray sources, such as pulsars, undergo changes on time scales much less than one second.
 Positional information is important to see where things are happening in a source for example, if you are looking at a binary system, you would want to distinguish the two stars, and you need high spatial resolution of your detector to do that.

 As mentioned in the introduction to X-ray telescopes, X-rays tend to pass right through most materials.
 That means that astronomers need to be careful to choose the right materials when making a detector.
 The point of a detector is to stop the incoming photon.
 If the X-rays pass right through the material, it's as if they were never there, as far as the detector is concerned.
 If the photons interact with the detector, losing some energy, but still make it out the other side, then the detector will incorrectly characterize those photons.

 X-ray detectors, then, must be made of materials that X-rays will interact with.
 Those materials might be a gas that high energy photons will cause to "glow" or solid materials that will stop a high energy photon in its tracks.
 The detector size and materials must be designed so X-rays that enter are completely absorbed, producing some sort of signal in the process that you can measure.